First inauguration of Donald Trump: Presidential Inaugural Committee

-The 2017 Presidential Inaugural Committee organized several other inauguration-related events at the direction of the president‑elect and vice president–elect of the United States, such as the concerts, parade, balls, and prayer service.
+The 2017 Presidential Inaugural Committee organized several other inauguration-related events at the direction of the president‑elect and vice president-elect of the United States, such as the concerts, parade, balls, and prayer service.
 The chairman of the committee was Thomas J. Barrack Jr., a real estate investor and longtime Trump friend and ally, and the founder of Colony Capital.
 The co-chairs of the committee were Lewis M. Eisenberg and Roy Bailey.
 Committee members included casino magnates Sheldon Adelson and Miriam Adelson, Steve Wynn, and Phil Ruffin, oil and gas entrepreneur Harold Hamm, businesswoman and film producer Diane Hendricks, coal businessman and philanthropist Joe Craft, Gail Icahn (wife of Carl Icahn), Dallasites Ray Washburne, Gentry Beach, Roy Bailey, and Woody Johnson, owner of the New York Jets.

 The inaugural committee raised an unprecedented $107 million "from wealthy donors who gave $1 million or more."
 This was twice the amount raised by any previous inauguration committee.
 Observers agree that the actual inauguration expenses would have been a fraction of that amount, and the advocacy group Public Citizen has been seeking to know what happened to the remaining funds.
 Committee officials said they were evaluating charities to give the remaining funds to.
 In September 2017, the committee said it had given $3 million to three separate hurricane rescue organizations.
 An unspecified amount had also been used for redecorating the White House and Vice President Mike Pence's Washington residence.
 Thomas Barrack, the committee chair, said that further information about charitable donations would be released in November 2017, but no such announcement was made.
 The inauguration committee reported having $2.8 million in the bank as of October 2017.

-According to a tax filing released on February 15, 2018, the committee donated $5 million to charity in 2017 — namely, the previously announced donations to hurricane relief, the White House Historical Association, and the Vice President's Residence Foundation.
-The majority of the committee's outlay — $57 million — went to four event-planning companies.
+According to a tax filing released on February 15, 2018, the committee donated $5 million to charity in 2017 – namely, the previously announced donations to hurricane relief, the White House Historical Association, and the Vice President's Residence Foundation.
+The majority of the committee's outlay – $57 million – went to four event-planning companies.
 The largest amount, $26 million, went to a California firm called WIS Media Partners, which was created in December 2016 by a close friend and advisor to Melania Trump, named Stephanie Winston Wolkoff, whose staff stayed at the Trump International Hotel during the planning of the inauguration.
 Wolkoff was personally paid about $500,000 for the inauguration.
-Twenty-four million dollars went to an independent organization created by television producer Mark Burnett, "Inaugural Productions", for the staging of several events.
+Twenty-four million dollars went to an independent organization, "Inaugural Productions", for the staging of several events.
 The committee reported nearly $15 million in administrative expenses, including $9.4 million for travel and $4.6 million for salaries and benefits for 208 employees.
 The committee spent more than $1.5 million at the Trump International Hotel.
 Ivanka Trump helped negotiate a rate of $175,000 per day for the committee's use of the hotel's Presidential Ballroom and meeting rooms after Gates and Wolkoff complained that Trump International Hotel managing director Mickael Damelincourt attempted to charge them above-market rates.